-Georgia’s legal limit for blood alcohol concentration (BAC) is just 0.08%.
+Georgia’s legal limit for blood alcohol concentration (BAC) is 0.08%.
 Therefore, almost anyone who gets behind the wheel after consuming alcohol likely has some level of impairment and may be breaking the law.

-But alcohol isn’t the only way to get a DUI.
+Alcohol isn’t the only way to get a DUI.
 Any substance that affects your driving also counts.
 Georgia treats driving under the influence the same no matter what substance is involved:

 - Illegal drugs like marijuana or cocaine